Officials say a gunman's attack that killed 10 was a racially motivated hate crime

 How the attack unfolded

 The shooting began at 2:30 p.m.
-Eastern time outside the supermarket, which is located in a predominately Black neighborhood, about 3 miles north of downtown Buffalo.
+Eastern time outside the supermarket, which is located in a predominantly Black neighborhood, about 3 miles north of downtown Buffalo.

 The gunman opened fire with an assault-style rifle, shooting four people in the parking lot, law enforcement officials said.
 Three of those people died.